Chwiggy/thesis_bachelor/src/chapters/03_methodology.typ

 = Methodological Approach
   This thesis project started as an exploratory data analysis project, trying to find easy to implement metrics for public transit service coverage and accessibility with transit based on open source software and openly accessible data.
-  Starting points were prior considerations about closeness centrality and reach, as well as an interest in the temporal variability of transit services on the macro and micro scale.
+  Starting points were prior considerations about closeness centrality and reach, as well as an interest in the temporal variability of transit services on the macro and micro scale (compare @related) .
-  // TODO add references to Related Work

   == Case Studies <case-study>
     To this end it was necessary to find at least on suitable case study.
 As my choice to approximate network characteristics here fell on routing with `r5py`, based on conveyal's `r5` routing engine @r5py, there were several data availability requirements.
 There needed to be a routable General Transit Feed Specification schedule (GTFS) @mobility_data_reference_2024 and suitable street network data from Open Street Map (OSM).
 For further details see @data below.